Justgo13/SYSC3303-ElavatorSystem/README.md

 ## Documentation
 Documentation is found in doc/
-UML and state machine is in doc/uml_docs
+UML and state machine is in uml_docs

 ## Iteration 0